-In forms of entertainment, such as television, movies, music, and the Internet, students are expected to make their selections with the above principles in mind, particularly where no explicit instructions are given.
+In forms of entertainment, such as television, movies, music, and the internet, students are expected to make their selections with the above principles in mind, particularly where no explicit instructions are given.
 The same would be true in putting pictures and posters on walls.
 Students are to avoid any games that use occult imagery.
-They are also to avoid questionable establishments such as bars, pubs, and nightclubs.
+They are also to avoid questionable establishments such as bars, pubs, and nightclubs- especially if you are underage.
 Similarly, students are to avoid working in establishments perceived to be nightclubs or primarily drinking establishments.
-Where there is a question, a student should consult the VPSS.
+Where there is a question, a student should consult the Student Life Director.
 A few examples of the above guidelines would prohibit the following: pictures or posters of skimpily clad people, music with inappropriate language, or any entertainment or image violating the spirit of Philippians 4:8.

 Cursing, crude language, and racial or ethnic slurs (and similar "hate language") are prohibited.

 Students are to refrain from gambling on and off campus.